desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 To ensure smooth resolution of Child zone queries, this scheme demands that participating Child DNS Operators import the ZSK sets of the other providers into their DNSKEY RRset.
+Further, each operator's KSK(s) need to be included in the DS record set at the delegation point in the Parent zone.
-When a new Child DNS Operator is joining the scheme, this synchronization has to occur before the new operator's nameserver hostnames are included in the Child's NS record set.
-So far, it has been assumed that the ZSK export/import would happen through some proprietary API at each DNS operator.
+When a new Child DNS Operator is joining the scheme, these synchronization processes have to occur before the new operator's nameserver hostnames are included in the Child's NS record set.

-The mechanism described in (#signaling) provides a public, authenticated, in-band, read-only interface to the Child DNS Operator.
+So far, it has been assumed that the KSK and ZSK extraction and provisioning would happen through some proprietary API at each DNS operator ([@!RFC8901], Section 9).
-It can therefore be used by a Child DNS Operator to make its own set of DNSKEY records available for querying by other signing parties, so that they can retrieve, validate, and import them.
+We now describe how a Child DNS Operator can instead use Signaling Records to make its own set of DNSKEY records available for querying by other signing parties, so that they can retrieve, validate, and process them.

 #### Signaling Records

-Given a Child zone `example.co.uk` that is already securely delegated with authoritative nameservers `ns1.example.net` and `ns2.example.net`, we consider how a new Child DNS Operator using nameservers `ns3.example.org` and `ns4.example.org` can distribute its ZSK set to the existing signing parties, in order to join the multi-signer group.
+Given a Child zone `example.co.uk` that is already securely delegated with authoritative nameservers `ns1.example.net` and `ns2.example.net`, we consider how a new Child DNS Operator using nameservers `ns3.example.org` and `ns4.example.org` can distribute its DNSKEY record set to the existing signing parties, in order to join the multi-signer group.

 The Signaling Domains corresponding to the new Child DNS Operator's nameservers are `_boot.ns3.example.org` and `_boot.ns4.example.org`.
-In the zones containing these domains, the new Child DNS Operator publishes

-- a DNSKEY record set containing the ZSK set that the operator will use for signing the Child zone,

-at the Signaling Names
+In the zones containing these domains, the new Child DNS Operator publishes a DNSKEY record set containing the keys used by the operator when operating the Child zone, at the Signaling Names
 ```
 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns3.example.org
 example.bge2bvlnqt4ei2oq3v9nr8a0lh9nkf6b4lh6c3j51k5kd67helmg._boot.ns4.example.org